-3.2 Rights of Data Subjects (Individuals)
+5.3 Rights of Data Subjects (Individuals)

-Data subjects have a number of legal rights under data protection law:
+- 5.3.1 Data subjects have a number of rights under data protection law:

 - 1. The right to be informed

 - 2. The right of access

 - 3. The right to rectification

 - 4. The right to erasure

 - 5. The right to restrict processing

 - 6. The right to data portability

 - 7. The right to object

 - 8. Rights in relation to automated decision making and profiling.

-These rights are explained in further detail in Annex C. Some rights have conditions.
-The college will manage people's data in accordance with their rights.
+- 5.3.2 These rights are explained in further detail in Annex C. Some rights have conditions.

-When an individual request to exercise their rights, the request must be sent to the data protection mailbox gdpr@borderscollege.ac.uk so it can be processed within the legal timescale of one calendar month.
+- 5.3.3 When an individual requests to exercise their rights, the request must be sent to the data protection mailbox gdpr@borderscollege.ac.uk and processed

+within the legal timescale of one calendar month.